 McBride barely makes it back to LA alive via a blood-soaked battle in which he does manage to send Janet off to safety.
 But back in LA, with a splintering heart, he realises he’s been duped by Marisol from the moment they first met.
 His daughter Denise takes the news much worse than he does, very badly in fact.
 As viewers, we all knew it was a split waiting to happen, though.

 If Billy McBride could write a song about Marisol Silva, he might start with, “I always used to believe that beauty was skin deep, but I need a new word to describe you.”
 But that’s already been written.
 And in contrast to what Marillion were singing about there, Marisol’s beauty really is only skin deep and you can take your pick of words to describe her and the callous Claudia.

 Near the end of the story, there’s a scene in which McBride casually revisits Gabriel Ortega’s mansion, having only just made the great escape.
-He finds the bad guys – or at least Gabriel – have cleared out, seemingly never to have existed and the familiar faces who remain deny all knowledge of him.
-It’s a idea we saw in the Hitchcock classic North By Northwest when Cary Grant went back to find James Mason gone.
+He finds the bad guys—or at least Gabriel—have cleared out, seemingly never to have existed and the familiar faces who remain deny all knowledge of him.
+It’s an idea we saw in the Hitchcock classic North By Northwest when Cary Grant went back to find James Mason gone.

-But when McBride goes back to the mansion to confront Gabriel, it’s with just Patty as back-up – now I know she’s a tough cookie but what was he expecting her to do if they found him, whack him over the head with one of her two handbags?
+But when McBride goes back to the mansion to confront Gabriel, it’s with just Patty as back-up—now I know she’s a tough cookie but what was he expecting her to do if they found Gabriel there, whack him over the head with one of her two handbags?

 Another tip of the hat to that Hitchcock movie comes a bit earlier in Goliath when McBride and Janet are being chased over a bridge by a drone, much like Cary Grant was chased down the road by a crop duster.